Welcome To My Website!

 Deborah is an international sex educator who specializes in teaching women and couples about the G-spot and female ejaculation.
 She is the leading expert and pioneer in this field.

-As an expert, she wrote the first and groundbreaking book on female ejaculation in 2003, Female Ejaculation and the G-spot (revised 2014) As pioneer, she made the very first video on this subject in 1992, How to Female Ejaculate, at a time when very few people had heard about female ejaculation.
+As an expert, she wrote the first, groundbreaking book on female ejaculation in 2003, Female Ejaculation and the G-spot (revised 2014).
+As pioneer, she made the very first video on this subject in 1993, How to Female Ejaculate, at a time when very few people had heard about female ejaculation.

 All women have a prostate just as all men do.
 Therefore, all women can ejaculate.
 When stimulated, the prostate swells with ejaculate (prostatic fluid), and it’s supporting erectile tissue fills with blood.
 The prostate and its surrounding erectile tissue is the G-spot.

-CITATIONS AND REFERENCES – Important Science Studies on the G-spot (Female Prostate) and Female Ejaculation (Prostatic Fluid):
+Citations and References – Important Science Studies on the G-Spot (Female Prostate) and Female Ejaculation (Prostatic Fluid)

 Zaviacic, M. The Human Female Prostate: From Vestigial Skene’s Paraurethral Glands and Ducts to Woman’s Functional Prostate.
 Bratislava: Slovak Academic Press, 1999